 “Rock anchors were used at the rear concrete beam footings to restrain the footing from uplift, the rock anchors extend 10 metres below the underside of footings.”

-Jens added that the skywalks were pre-assembled in a workshop to ensure the boxes fitted and could be connected with ease.
+Jens adds that the skywalks were pre-assembled in a workshop to ensure the boxes fitted and could be connected with ease.

-“It was agreed that the beams would be installed below ground to ensure a gentle grade from the natural ground onto the skywalk decks,” Jens said.
+“It was agreed that the beams would be installed below ground to ensure a gentle grade from the natural ground onto the skywalk decks,” Jens says.

 “This required considerable excavation of the gorge rock.
 The excavated rock was stockpiled at a nearby site and then re-used to form the considerable stonework landscaping, which has become a project feature in itself.”

 Finally, Jens and his team had to model the dynamic behaviour of the structure, so the public felt comfortable standing at the tip of the walkway without vibration from crowd movement.